 * Auto populated.

-If the participating group believes that the standard stress scenario represents a reasonable adverse scenario, they can state so in the narrative and no further work is required.
-However, to further inform the GCC and lead state regulators and to enhance the value of the Trial, participating groups may pi.e.,are independent assumptions from those automatically calculated in the Stress inputs tab (as described in the Stress Inputs section and in Appendix 2).
-The group assumed percentage adjustment percentage in general or any entity specific or otherwise unintended
+Stress Scenario Narrative – If the participating group believes that the standard stress scenario represents a reasonable adverse scenario, they can state so in the narrative and no further work is required.
+However, to further inform the GCC and lead state regulators and to enhance the value of the Trial, participating groups may provide a high-level description of the anticipated market conditions or other reasonably likely group specific drivers that would lead to the group’s own specified level of stress results (i.e., the group specific potential adjustments to available capital and calculated capital).
+These are independent assumptions from those automatically calculated in the Stress inputs tab (as described in the Stress Inputs section and in Appendix 2).
+The group assumed percentage adjustment may or may not align with the standardized percentage in general or any entity specific adjustments calculated in the Stress Summary tab.
+In addition, provide any comments relating to the potential for procyclical or otherwise unintended GCC ratio results in specific areas of the calculation.

 The tab also includes a listing of all Schedule A and Schedule BA affiliates, along with the following information: